 The German company Konrad Hornschuch have marketed coated textiles under the umbrella brand Skai® for over 50 years.
 Like other brand names before it, such as Post-It Notes, Bubble Wrap, Velcro and Tupperware, Skai has become the generic name for high quality coated fabrics.

 Coated fabrics are synthetic materials made from a textile base layer with a plastic coating (usually a polyurethane or vinyl).
 Coated textiles have been used for many years as substitute for leather.
-Leather substitutes go by many names - skai, imitation leather, faux leather, pleather, leatherette vegan leather, eco leather, synthetic leather, future fabric – but they are all actually coated fabrics.
+Leather substitutes go by many names - skai, PU, imitation leather, faux leather, pleather, leatherette vegan leather, eco leather, synthetic leather, future fabric – but they are all actually coated fabrics.

 Historically, vinyl-coated fabrics were considered the most suitable substitute for leather.
 The original polyvinyl chloride (PVC) fabrics consisted of a closely woven fabric base with a non-expanded vinyl laminate applied to the surface.
 In its natural state, vinyl is quite stiff.
 Plasticisers needed to be added to make the vinyl more flexible, even so, these fabrics were still stiff, lacked the handle of leather, and were difficult to upholster.
 They also tend to harden and crack quickly due to the migration of the plasticiser.

 In the 1950s, expanded vinyl-coated fabrics were developed, which had handle and drape properties similar to those of leather.
 These fabrics have a knitted fabric as the base material, and intermediate layer of cellular PVC (a foamed or expanded form of vinyl), and a wear-resistant top coat (usually consisting of a vinyl skin coat with clear acrylic finish).